 I thought they’d be sick about it…but I have to say, my editors and publishers are great, and they took it with surprising equanimity.
 (Maybe they knew it before I did.)
 They already had contingencies in place.
 They had made plans to speed up production.
 If I could deliver Winds of Winter by the end of the year, they told me, they could still get it out before the end of March.

 Martin didn’t meet that deadline either, of course, and after describing his predicament in more detail, he concludes: “Best guess, based on our previous conversations, is that Bantam (and presumably my British publisher as well) can have the hardcover out within three months of delivery, if their schedules permit.”
-And although this line wasn’t much discussed in the analysis that ensued, it may be the most astonishing tidbit in the entire post.
-Even if you just consider the physical challenge of printing a million or more hardcover copies, three months to take a novel from manuscript to bookstores is insane.
+And although this line wasn’t much discussed in the fury of analysis that ensued, it may be the most astonishing tidbit in the entire post.
+Even if you just consider the physical challenge of printing a million hardcover copies, three months to take a novel from manuscript to bookstores is insane.
 With such a huge machine trembling to go into action, something’s got to give—and it’s probably going to be the editing.

 What I’m suggesting, in other words, is that the perceived lack of editing in many big bestsellers isn’t due to authorial stubbornness or editorial laziness.
 Instead, it’s a structural consequence of fitting blockbuster books into a relentless publishing cycle.
 When you consider how the whole process is being squeezed on one side by the author’s pressure to finish and on the other side by the pressure to deliver the book to readers, it’s no surprise if certain crucial steps get truncated or eliminated along the way.
 And it makes sense that the first casualty would be editing.
 Authors often complain that no one really gets what they do, and that’s doubly true for editors.
 A process that is so opaque to outsiders is bound to fall by the wayside when there’s so much else to consider: you’ve got to drop something to keep on schedule, and it may as well be the editorial phase, which nobody understands anyway.
 (Which leads me to a crucial point that deserves a blog post of its own: this is also why tentpole movies these days seem to be consistently half an hour too long.
 There just isn’t the time to edit them properly.)
-If The Winds of Winter comes out three months after Martin delivers his “final” draft, there’s no way that it got the edit it deserved: every other stage demands a fixed amount of time to complete, and it’s the edit that ends up paying the price.
+If The Winds of Winter comes out three months after Martin delivers his “final” draft, there’s no way that it gets the edit it deserved: every other stage demands a fixed amount of time to complete, and it’s the edit that ends up paying the price.
 So when you worry that the books in your favorite series are getting longer and more self-indulgent, you don’t need to blame the editor or the author.
 You can blame the calendar.